andr-ew/nest_/doc/txt.md

 ### affordance

 a base affordance type for the `_txt` group - all other affordances in the group inherit from this type and share the display properties. the user may extend this type in order to define a custom affordance with text output.

+### label

+an output only text type, `value` is displayed and may be a string, a table of strings, or a a table of tables of strings. useful for evaluating the various display properties.

 ### number